 Best for: Beef, lamb and especially… chicken!

-Thyme has a light, minty and aromatic taste best added to meats and most savory dishes.
+Thyme has a light, minty and aromatic taste best added to meats and most savoury dishes.

 Best for: Beef, chicken, fish, lamb, and tomatoes.